How to Grow Mushrooms at Home: The Beginner's Guide

 The mean green, a name affectionately given to Trichoderma mold, strikes again!

-However, herein lies the eternal struggle for mushroom cultivators – the battle to keep these contaminants at bay.
-In order to grow mushrooms, we also create the ideal conditions for other unwanted fungi and bacteria to grow.
+However, herein lies the eternal struggle for mushroom cultivators - the battle to keep these contaminants at bay.
+To grow mushrooms, we also create the ideal conditions for other unwanted fungi and bacteria to grow.
 Which they certainly will do if left unchecked!
 To tackle this problem, the substrate we use MUST be sterilised.
-In short this means blasting it with a high heat and high pressure for at least an hour to kill off any contaminants.
+In short, this means blasting it with high heat and high pressure for at least an hour to kill off any contaminants.
 Some less nutrient dense substrates, like coco coir, can be pasteurised rather than sterilised.
 This basically means the substrate is heated (but not at very high temperature as with sterilisation) to kill off most of the bad stuff we don’t want to be growing.

 This might also sound a bit complicated, but don’t worry.
-Premade substrate that has already undergone the sterilisation/pasteurisation process is readily available.
+Premade substrate that has already undergone the sterilisation/pasteurisation process is readily available

 Once the substrate is ready, we need to add a sample of clean and healthy spores or mycelium to grow out on.